gkanarek/msaviz/README.rst

 Click on any open shutter to select or deselect it; selected shutters turn cyan, and cause the corresponding spectrum on the spectrum view screen to be highlighted.
 Note that the individual shutters in an MSA slitlet must be selected individually if you want to highlight all of the associated spectra.

+Click ``Find...`` to enter a set of shutter coordinates (with the option to select from a dropdown of all shutters which are currently selected shutters), and then automatically zoom and pan to center on the chosen shutter.

-Click `Save...` and choose a filename to export a PNG image of the shutter display.
+Click ``Save...`` and choose a filename to export a PNG image of the shutter display.
 This function does not work when the display is zoomed.
-Click `Back` to return to the spectrum view screen.
+Click ``Back`` to return to the spectrum view screen.

 .. image:: https://github.com/gkanarek/msaviz/blob/master/screenshots/shutterview_screen.png